-For evalAllGenotypes a data frame with two columns, the Genotype and the Fitness (or Death Rate, if Bozic).
-The notation for the Genotype colum is a follows: when order does not matter, a comma "," separates the identifiers of mutated genes.
-When order matters, a genotype shown as "x > y - z" means that a mutation in "x" happened before a mutation in "y"; there is also a mutation in "z" (which could have happened before or after either of "x" or "y"), but "z" is a gene for which order does not matter.
+For evalAllGenotypes a data frame with two columns, the Genotype ,the Birth Rate (or Death Rate, if Bozic) and the Death Rate (if deathSpec = TRUE in fitnessEffects.
+The notation for the Genotype column is a follows: when order does not matter, a comma "," separates the identifiers of mutated genes.
+When order matters, a genotype shown as "x > y \ z" means that a mutation in "x" happened before a mutation in "y"; there is also a mutation in "z" (which could have happened before or after either of "x" or "y"), but "z" is a gene for which order does not matter.
 In all cases, a "WT" denotes the wild-type (or, actually, the genotype without any mutations).